 George II became king in 1727 upon the death of his father, George I, whom he hated.
-When he was a boy, George’s mother was imprisoned in Germany by his father after committing adultery.
+When he was a boy, George’s mother was imprisoned in Germany by his father after committing adultery (as her husband had done on numerous occasions).
 George tried a daring rescue but was caught and sent packing by the guards.

 George was popular as a young man, his public profile receiving a boost when he survived an assassination attempt at the Drury Lane Theatre.
 The last British king to be born abroad, he was also the last British king to lead an army into battle, at the Battle of Dettingen in 1743 during the War of Austrian Succession.
 He was also the last monarch to be buried at Westminster Abbey.

 Famous for his hatred of the arts, he is quoted as stating “I hate all boets [sic] and painters”.
 However he did have some taste as he is also famous for patronising the composer and fellow German, Handel, who composed for his coronation.

 George lived to see Bonnie Prince Charlie’s attempted second Jacobite Rebellion which resulted in the massacre at Culloden, and to see Britain take its place as top dog on the world stage at the end of the Seven Year War.